jamesadevine/pldi-artifact-evaluation/README.md

       - 1 LED ring module
       - 1 passive Jacdac hub

-   3. a turtle-shaped MSR accelerometer module (https://microsoft.github.io/jacdac-docs/devices/microsoft-research/jmaccelerometer30v10/)
+   3. a Jacdac accelerometer module, available in KittenBot Kit B or this one: https://microsoft.github.io/jacdac-docs/devices/microsoft-research/jmaccelerometer30v10/

 We have flashed the micro:bit you have received with the "microbit-jukebox" app, a MakeCode application that demonstrates the plug-and-play capability of Jacdac; we will give instructions on how to build the application yourself as well.